kaldun-tech/buggy-to-bulletproof/chapters/ch04-test-types.md

 ![The Test Pyramid](/images/test-pyramid.jpg "Testing Pyramid")

 The idea behind the testing pyramid is to emphasize a strong foundation of unit tests, followed by a moderate number of integration tests, and a smaller number of end-to-end tests.
-By adhering to the testing pyramid principles, development teams can build a comprehensive testing strategy that strikes a balance between coverage, speed, and reliability.
+By adhering to the testing pyramid principles, software development and QA teams can build a comprehensive testing strategy that strikes a balance between coverage, speed, and reliability.
 This distribution helps achieve several benefits:
 - **Faster Feedback:** Unit tests execute quickly and provide immediate feedback to developers.
 This allows them to catch and fix issues early in the development cycle.
 - **Isolate Issues:** Unit tests isolate defects to specific components, making it easier to identify and fix problems.
 - **Reduce Maintenance Costs:** Lower-level tests are generally more stable and easier to maintain than high-level end-to-end tests.